Please ensure Javascript is enabled for purposes of website accessibility

 “I always preferred team sports but something about how competitive of an age group this one is with so many fast blokes we have all pushed each other to run faster and it's honestly pretty hectic and safe to say they better be on the lookout for team Australia in the 4 x 100m.”

 He raced regularly over the summer of 2021/22, bringing his 200m best down to 21.16.
-At the Australian U20 Championships and World Junior trials unfortunately he slipped at the start of the 100m final, placing last, but managed a terrific fourth.
+At the Australian U20 Championships and World Junior trials unfortunately he slipped at the start of the 100m final, placing last, but managed a terrific fourth in the 200m.
 The selectors had seen his great summer of racing and named him in the 4x100m relay for the World U20 Championships.
-In June on the Gold Coast, at a camp for the team, his Australian relay team, broke the 12-year-old Australian U20 4x100m relay record, clocking a time of 39.30.
+In June on the Gold Coast, at a camp for the team, he ran first leg on the Australian relay team which broke the 12-year-old Australian U20 4x100m relay record, clocking a time of 39.30.

-Lachlan faces a daily medical challenge, but is determined to prove it won’t stop him achieving his goals.
+Lachlan faces a daily medical challenge but is determined to prove it won’t stop him achieving his goals.
+He spoke about it in 2022.

 “In 2018 I was medically diagnosed with type one diabetes, basically just making everything I do much harder, whether that was eating, doing sport, sleeping, anything I always had to monitor my condition.
 And I still do.
 I have just gotten a lot better at it and I now have better control over levels and stuff than ever.
 But with the help of my super coach, Russ and just pure drive to prove that this condition won’t stop me in doing the best I can and become one of the many athletes with this condition and make it to the Olympics and show people that truly anything is possible if you really want it and you have the drive to push yourself and surpass both your physical and mental limits.”